 - Slow down: Having a lead foot will burn through your fuel just as fast.
 Slow down and save fuel.

 - Step off: Remain in gear but take your foot off the accelerator as early as possible when slowing down or driving downhill.
 This activates the fuel cut-off switch, reducing fuel usage to almost zero.

 - Drive smart: Avoid unnecessary braking and acceleration.
 Maintain a greater distance from the vehicle in front, so that you can regulate your speed when necessary without using the brakes.

 Why not see if you can save on your insurance too?

-With 40 years of experience in the insurance industry, we can offer a wide range of competitive insurance policies that can be tailored to your unique insurance needs.
+With experience in the insurance industry since 1982, we can offer a wide range of specialist insurance policies that can be tailored to your unique insurance needs.
 We consider all drivers, regardless of your circumstances.
-Our friendly team of experts are on hand to help you to find an insurance policy that is just right for your budget.
+Our friendly team of experts are on hand to try and help you to find an insurance policy that is just right for you.

 Hard to believe?
 Click now for a quote!

 Click Get a Quote for a private car, no-obligation online quotation.
-At Acorn, we do everything we can to make sure your policy is affordable and tailored to your individual needs.
+At Acorn, we do everything we can to make sure your policy is tailored to your individual needs.

 Are you a taxi driver shopping for a new quote on your taxi insurance?
-Give us a click and we can provide flexible annual or short term cab cover.
+See how we can provide flexible annual or short term cab cover.

 Perhaps you are a van driver or courier looking to reduce your outgoings so you can concentrate on your business?
 Acorn has you covered with UK van insurance that will protect your vehicle and your reputation.